 Contraindications*: This should not be consumed together with seafood/fish.

-In Traditional Chinese Medicine (TCM), ginkgo leaves are plants that belong to the 'Herbs that relieve coughing and wheezing' category.
+In Traditional Chinese Medicine (TCM), Yin Xing Ye belongs to the 'Herbs that relieve coughing and wheezing' category.
 In TCM Phlegm is a condition of Stagnation of Fluids which tends to start in the Spleen and then goes to the Lungs.
 If this overly accumulates it thickens and becomes pathological Phlegm.
 Phlegm, being a form of Stagnation, often starts as being Cool and transforms to Hot as the condition progresses.
 Herbs that relieve coughing and wheezing treat branch symptoms of this Stagnation and tend to have antitussive, expectorant, diuretic or laxative properties.

-Furthermore ginkgo leaves are plants that are Neutral in nature.
-This means that ginkgo leaves typically don't affect the balance in your body.
+Furthermore Yin Xing Ye is Neutral in nature.
+This means that Yin Xing Ye typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of ginkgo leaves means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Yin Xing Ye means that you don't have to worry about that!

-Ginkgo leaves also taste Bitter and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like ginkgo leaves tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Yin Xing Ye also tastes Bitter and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Yin Xing Ye tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such ginkgo leaves are thought to target the Heart and the Lung.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Yin Xing Ye is thought to target the Heart and the Lung.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Ginkgo biloba leaf tablet showed good efficacy in promoting episodic memory function in mild cognitive impairment patients.1